 The United Nations Environment Programme (UNEP) was established by the UN General Assembly on 15 December 1972.
 UNEP is the main UN environmental body enabling cooperation of countries and international organizations towards addressing global, regional and national concerns in the field of environmental protection and sustainable development.
 The Programme makes a particular effort to nurture partnerships with other UN bodies possessing complementary skills and delivery capabilities, and enhancing the participation of civil society in the achievement of sustainable development.

 UNEP Headquarters is located in Nairobi (Kenya).
-The Governing Council of UNEP is composed of 58 members elected by the UN General Assembly for four-year terms.
 Mr. Achim Steiner is the Executive Director of UNEP since June 2006.